pavoltravnik/maxims-of-law/maxims-of-law.md

 Legis figendi et refigendi consuetudo periculosissima est. The custom of fixing and refixing (making and annulling) laws is most dangerous.
 4 Co.
 Ad.
 Lect.

 Legis interpretatio legis vim obtinet.
-Teh construction of law obtains the force of law.
+The construction of law obtains the force of law.

 Legislatorum est viva vox, rebus et non verbis, legem imponere.
 The voice of legislators is a living voice, to impose laws on things and not on words.
 10 Co.
 101.